Multilingual Learners

 Context

-The students at Trinity Academy Leeds speak 50 different languages.
-Over 60% of Year 7 and Year 8 students are multilingual or EAL (English as an Additional Language) students.
-This is significantly higher than the national average of 17.5% in state-funded secondary schools but in line with the linguistic diversity represented in the academy’s locality of Burmantofts and Harehills.
+The students at Trinity Academy Leeds speak over 50 different languages.
+70% of 720 students in Year 7, 8 & 9 are multilingual or EAL (English as an Additional Language) students.
+This is significantly higher than the national average of 20% in state-funded primary and secondary schools but in line with the linguistic diversity represented in the academy’s locality of Burmantofts and Harehills.

 The academy uses the Government’s definition of EAL learners: